 The condition is usually treated with steroid injections, however creams can be effective too.

 If your hair loss is leaving you with scaly patches on your scalp then you are probably suffering from the fungal infection Tinea Capitis.
-This infection most commonly affects children, but it also sometimes affects those of African or African-American origin.
+This infection most commonly affects children, but can also affect adults, especially those who have a weakened immune system.

 The infection can be spread by sharing hats or brushes, but it is treatable with oral anti-fungal tablets.
 Hair will begin to re-grow as soon as the infection has cleared.